+Crowding in:

-- Crowding in: Enterprises at levels other than the target level copying behaviours that those affected by programme activities have adopted or entering a sector or value chain as a result of improved incentives and environment created (at least partly) by the programme.
-This term also applies to government agencies or civil society organizations, who are not directly involved in the programme, copying behaviours of those who are directly involved in the programme, or who change their behaviour as a result of improved incentives or environment created (at least partly) by the programme. - Direct impact: Changes that can be plausibly linked in a direct line to an organization or enterprise with which the programme has had significant contact.
-Direct impact does not include the results of systemic changes such as copying or crowding in. - Displacement: Some enterprises may be negatively affected because others are benefiting from programme activities.
-Displacement is the amount of negative effect on those enterprises harmed by programme activities. - Estimate: An approximation of the value of an indicator or of attribution based on information gathered. - Final: Assessment of indicators after expected changes have likely occurred.
-This is the last time particular indicators will be assessed for a particular intervention. - Impact: Positive and negative, primary and secondary long-term effects produced by a development intervention, directly or indirectly, intended or unintended.
+Enterprises at levels other than the target level copying behaviours that those affected by programme activities have adopted or entering a sector or value chain as a result of improved incentives and environment created (at least partly) by the programme.
+This term also applies to government agencies or civil society organizations, who are not directly involved in the programme, copying behaviours of those who are directly involved in the programme, or who change their behaviour as a result of improved incentives or environment created (at least partly) by the programme.

+Direct impact: Changes that can be plausibly linked in a direct line to an organization or enterprise with which the programme has had significant contact.
+Direct impact does not include the results of systemic changes such as copying or crowding in.

+Displacement: Some enterprises may be negatively affected because others are benefiting from programme activities.
+Displacement is the amount of negative effect on those enterprises harmed by programme activities.

+Estimate:

+An approximation of the value of an indicator or of attribution based on information gathered.

+Final:

+Assessment of indicators after expected changes have likely occurred.
+This is the last time particular indicators will be assessed for a particular intervention.